-Attach the tilt plate and reflector bracket to the Az/El mount as shown in Figure 9 on page 27.
+Attach the tilt plate and reflector bracket to the Az/El mount, as shown in Figure 8.

 - 1. Place the reflector bracket against the face of the Az/El mount.
-Make sure that the Az/El mount fits inside the lip of the reflector support.
-Then place the polarization plate over the round opening in the reflector bracket. - 2.
-Rotate the polarization plate so that the five holes line up with the corresponding holes in the Az/El mount. - Note: The polarization plate contains additional holes that will not line up with holes in the Az/El mount.
+Make sure that the Az/El mount fits inside the lip of the reflector support, then place the tilt plate over the round opening in the reflector bracket. - 2.
+Rotate the tilt plate so that the five holes line up with the corresponding holes in the Az/El mount.

+Note: The tilt plate contains additional holes that will not line up with holes in the Az/El mount.

-Figure 9: Attaching the reflector bracket and polarization plate
+Figure 8: Attaching the reflector bracket and tilt plate